 The other option that is going to be preferred by many is the ability to “show when people message me”.
 This feature will proactively prompt the person who is about to send you a 1:1 message or who tags you in a conversation – your Office status message will appear before they send their text.

 This toggle should help prevent messages from pilling up while you are away from the office as it’s proactive engagement, rather than reactive engagement.

 The other option that is available is the timeframe for the out-of-office message to appear.
 You can choose from as little as one hour to a custom date range for extended breaks from Teams.

 Now you might be wondering why I would not have the same Outlook/Exchange Out-of-Office be the same as my Teams but I use the tools very differently.
 Email is primarily for external communication and I want a different message sent to those users whereas Teams is internal and can be a bit more fun or less formal.

-Out of office messages for email have existed for decades and even some chat applications have had this functionality previously.
-But Teams was a bit late to the party – thankfully we now have the ability to set these messages that should make returning to the office from vacation slightly less painful.
+Out of office messages for email have existed for decades in Microsoft Outlook and even some chat applications have had Office notifications previously.
+But Teams was a bit late to the party – thankfully we now have the ability to set Microsoft Teams status messages that should make returning to the office from vacation slightly less painful.

 For more information on working with Microsoft Teams, read How to Create Custom Themes For Microsoft Teams Rooms and How to Send a Microsoft Teams Message using PowerShell 7 on Petri.